drawing of a streetcar depot

 Current Frosh, Sophomores, and Juniors are eligible to apply.

-Note: American Studies majors will be given priority for these positions, but others are welcome to apply, as well.
+Note: American Studies majors will be given priority for these positions, but others are welcome to apply as well.

 To apply

-If you are interested, please submit an application here by Sunday, Feb.
-22, 2026 at 11:59pm.
+If you are interested, please submit an application here by Wednesday, April 8, 2026 at 11:59pm.

 The application will ask you to: